For more patient information on ultrasounds

 We have a variety of locations to serve you.Find a Location

-What is Ultrasound Imaging?
+What is an ultrasound?

-- guide procedures such as needle biopsies, in which needles are used to extract sample cells from an abnormal area for laboratory testing.
+Ultrasound is also used to guide procedures such as needle biopsies, in which cells are extracted for laboratory testing.

-- The sonographer or radiologist will apply some warm water-based gel on your skin and then place the transducer firmly against your body, moving it back and forth over the area of interest until the desired images are captured.
+- The sonographer or radiologist will apply some warm, water-based gel on your skin and place the transducer firmly against your body, moving it back and forth until the desired images are captured.